 Caramelized Onion, Fig, and Blue Cheese Flatbread

-- 1 thin pizza crust or flatbread pre-baked, approx 9-inch
+- 1 pre-baked thin pizza crust or flatbread approx. 9-inch; such as Stonefire

 - ¼ cup fig preserves